 Thanks - we have logged your details and will be in touch with you as soon as our 5G broadband services go live

 5G is the very latest and 5th generation in mobile network and cellular data transmission technology (following on from 1G, 2G, 3G and 4G before it).

-5G technology delivers much higher data speeds together with very low latency (the delay between an Internet request being made and it being answered).
+5G technology delivers much higher data speeds together with very low latency (the delay between an internet request being made and it being answered).
 It also offers greater reliability and much more capacity.

 What can 5G be used for?

 5G isn’t a technology only aimed at smartphones.
 It has been developed to provide a far greater degree of interconnectivity and communication between multiple smart devices in homes and businesses.
-You may have heard of terms such as IoT (the Internet of Things) and M2M (Machine to Machine) – it is this sort of communication that 5G will enable.
+You may have heard of terms such as IoT (the Internet of Things) and M2M (Machine to Machine) – it is this sort of communication that 5G enables.